aridoza/foundational-java/Concurrency/concurrency1.md

 In this example, a reader thread reads a file then stores it in an array, storing the index to the array in a shared variable called `index`.
 Then, it sleeps for two seconds.

-Note that after the reader thread has read the file, it stores the result in the array, and then **notifies** the writer thread to do its job.
+Note that after the reader thread has read the file, it stores the result in the array and then **notifies** the writer thread to do its job.
 The call to `notify` immediately wakes up the writer thread, which then grabs the newly stored value, writes it to standard output, and goes back to the wait state until it's notified to wake up again.

 In our example, the call to `notify` wakes up the waiting thread.
 This works perfectly because we only created one waiting thread.